Austonmoos/mr-roboger-s-neighborhood/readme.md

 Code: mrRobogersNeighborhood("12")
 Expected Output: [0,1,2,3,4,5,6,7,8,9,10,11,12]

-Test:"It will return an array of numbers that have 3 with "Won't you be my neighbor?" " Code:mrRobogersNeighborhood("12")
+Test:"It will return an array of numbers that have 3 with 'Won't you be my neighbor?'"
+Code: mrRobogersNeighborhood("12")
 Expected Output: [0,1,2,"Won't you be my neighbor?",4,5,6,7,8,9,10,11,12]

-Test:
+Test: "It will return an array with 2 replaced by 'Boop!'"
-Code:
+Code: mrRobogersNeighborhood("23")
-Expected Output:
+Expected Output: [0,1,"Boop!","Won't you be my neighbor?",4,5,6,7,8,9,10,"Boop!","Won't you be my neighbor?"]

-Test:
+Test: "It will return an array with 1 replaced by 'Beep!'"
-Code:
+Code: mrRobogersNeighborhood("23")
-Expected Output:
+Expected Output: [0,"Beep!","Boop!","Won't you be my neighbor?",4,5,6,7,8,9,10,11,12]

-Test:
+Test: "It will return an array as a comma-seperated string."
-Code:
+Code: mrRobogersNeighborhood("3")
-Expected Output:
+Expected Output: [0,"Beep!",Boop!",Won't you be my neighbor?"]

-Test:
+Test: "It will return an error message if anything but a natural (i.e., counting) number has been entered."
-Code:
+Code: mrRobogersNeighborhood("$23")
-Expected Output:
+Expected Output: Error: '$23' is not a natural number.